 So, at the market I rejoice at the reappearance of spring’s first harbingers - ramps, asparagus, spinach and lettuces.
 My head swims with ideas for soups, tarts and salads.
 Torn between so many tantalizing options, I freeze, unable to choose.
 Finally I elect to pay homage to ramps, whosedeep earthy flavors combine the best of the onion family – the peppery bite of garlic, the pungent scent of onions, the sweetness of leeks, the smooth flavors of shallots.
 Prepared in a tart, they contribute a refreshingly delicate flavor.

 Soon enough we will see lacy little pea shoot tendrils winding their way up their wooden trellis.
 But for now, my little pepper seedlings and dishes like this tart confirm that at long last spring is here.

-In celebration of spring I am joining friends at the Sunday Supper Movement in posting recipes that are Stuffed, Rolled and Wrapped.
+In celebration of spring I am joining friends at the Sunday Supper Movement in posting recipes that inspire Spring.
 Enjoy!